catchshashank/negotiation-dynamics/notebooks/README.md

-Contains notebooks (.pynb) all negotiation transcripts with results.
+Date-stamped notebooks with corresponding results for negotiation transcripts.